atidyshirt/University/SCIE101/notes.md

     - example: wind chill does not reflect the temperature of the air
     - we only percieve things, not see them how they are

+**Karl Popper**
+- Learn about falsification

+**Thomas Kuhn**
+- believed most of scientific work is mop up work
+- believed that we disregarded things that disagree with our view
+- Tried to stucture scientific revolutions and how they happened
+    1. First we have contending schools and gathering random facts
+    2. One paradigm becomes dominant and becomes normal science
+    3. talks about an anomaly that either we cannot get past or we progress with this theory
+    4. eventually we find a crisis that means our theory is not quite right
+    4. Believed that we had to wait for old scientists to die in order to have a chance of scientific revolution
+    5. eventually if we fix enough problems with our theory, we can achieve scientific revolution

+Problems: Kuhn's theory does not map well to social sciences, his idea of nessasary death of old scientists is a weel argument, challenging the idea of mastery and progress implicit in Kuhn's work.

 **David Deutsch**

 His View: